EnderEclipz/EnderEclipz/README.md

-- 👋 Hi, I’m @EnderEclipz
+- 👋 Hi, I’m @EnderEclipz or @James
-- 👀 I’m interested in Flying, Badminton and technology.
+- 👀 I’m interested in Flying, Badminton, Graphic Design and Technology.
-- 🌱 I’m currently learning graphic design.
+- 🌱 I’m currently studying at Auckland University for a Bachelor of Science, majoring in Computer Science.
-- 💞️ I’m looking to collaborate on (no)
+- 💞️ Not currently looking to collaborate
-- 📫 How to reach me: telegram.
+- 📫 Email me: james@anticesports.com

 <!---
 EnderEclipz/EnderEclipz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.